AndreasLP/APA-DataStory/README.md

 </table>
 </div>

-This table shows the other side of the previous table, where we present the events that induced the most silencing effect on politicians.
-The recurring themes are mass shootings and topics where politicans have to take a stance that can be cleaving for the electors : Same-sex marriage supreme court rule, Baltimore protests, LGBT debate for republicans.
+This table shows the other side of the previous table, where we present the events that induced the **most silencing effect** on politicians.
+The **recurring themes are mass shootings and topics where politicans have to take a stance that can be cleaving for the electors**: Same-sex marriage supreme court rule, Baltimore protests, LGBT debate for republicans.

 All in all, this event examination revealed some pretty expected results.
 Overall, the amount of reaction has increased over time, with reactions being more virulent on political topics that don't force politicians to take a stance (touchy subjects) or following mass shootings.
 Donald Trump was at the heart of many of the most controversial debates.

 ## Conclusion
-Add remark about the methodology: can the political cleavage really be measured by sentiment score?

-Beyond political cleavage, the sentiment analysis that we did might provide insights on the personalization of the political discourse, as well as a change of norms and mode of expression in the digital space towards a more aggressive stand.
+Beyond political cleavage, the sentiment analysis that we did might provide insights on the personalization of the political discourse, as well as a change of norms and mode of expression in the digital space **towards a more aggressive stand**, which is clearly shown by the downard trend of the sentiment score.
+When we look at topics, it is clear that the discourse of both parties is targetting the other and sometimes in quite an aggressive way; remember the topics like *racist* for the democrats and *socialist* for the republicans.
+To summarize, we showed that **period of elections might be driver for political cleavage**.
+More than just period of elections, it seems that a unique politician, Donald Trump, was the **major driver for the increasing political cleavage**.

-However this analysis does present some limits.
+However, this analysis does present some limits.
+First of all, our entire research is based on the idea that a sentiment score is an ideal proxy to measure the political cleavage.
+Further reasearch would need to be conducted to confirm that this is effectively the case.
 Even though the natural language processing library we chose grabs sentiment polarity in quotes, it is not perfect as it was not trained on the exact same type of sentences.
-Several other libraries such as TextBlob and Flair were tried as well.
-However they either did not provide the same type of sentiment metric (Flair) or felt a bit less accurate in predicting the quotes sentiment (TextBlob).
+Several other libraries such as [TextBlob](https://textblob.readthedocs.io/en/dev/) and [Flair](https://github.com/flairNLP/flair) were tried as well.
+They either did not provide the same type of sentiment metric (Flair) or felt a bit less accurate in predicting the quotes sentiment (TextBlob), though.
+Furthermore, the dataset that our analysis is based on contains less quotes for 2015 and 2016, which could change our conclusions.